Sir-Altruist/Sir-Altruist/README.md

 - 👋 Hi, I’m @Sir-Altruist
-- 👀 I’m interested in solving emerging problems with my programming knowledge
+- 👀 Interested in solving emerging problems with my programming knowledge
-- 🌱 I’m currently learning Nodejs frameworks for backend programming
+- 🌱 Currently learning Nodejs frameworks for backend programming, serverless, amazon web services, CI/CD and other devOps tools
-- 💞️ I’m looking to collaborate on projects that will enhance my skills
+- 💞️ Looking to collaborate on projects that will enhance my skills
 - 📫 How to reach me +2348180907820

 <!---